 Most of us have wondered what hell is like.
 One of the best clues we have about the nature of hell is what happened with Jesus on the cross and in the grave.

-Jesus laid down His life to atone for sin.
-He died to atone for sin.
-He went to the grave to atone for sin.
-With His death, He fully paid the wages of sin for those who trust Him with their salvation.
+Jesus laid down His life to absorb the direct consequence of sin.
+With His death, He fully paid the wages of sin for those who trust Him for their salvation.

-Those who do not trust Jesus with their salvation will pay the wages themselves.
-They will atone for their own sins.
+Those who do not trust Jesus for their salvation will pay the wages themselves.
+They will absorb the direct consequence of their own sin.
 How?
-The same way Jesus did—by dying the second death.
-This is the death from which there’s no resurrection (unless you’re God—unless you are the life force yourself).
+The same way Jesus did — by dying the second death.
+This is the death from which there’s no resurrection (unless you’re God and you are the life force yourself).

-Jesus is not suffering eternal torment to atone for sin.
-Those who trust themselves for their own salvation will not suffer eternal torment to atone for their sin.
+Jesus is not suffering endless torment to pay the wages of sin.
+Those who trust themselves for their own salvation will not suffer endless torment to pay the wages of their sin.
 They will go to the grave, as Jesus did.
-It’s no surprise, then, that the word usually translated as “hell” in English Bible translations means “grave.”
+It’s no surprise, then, that one of the words translated as “hell” in English Bible translations means “grave” and another word refers to a place of destruction.
+It makes sense that the Bible sometimes calls hell “the second death.”

-So, when we ask what hell is like, we ask what the grave is like—basically, what it’s like to be dead.
-After Jesus’ resurrection, He had no experience to report.
-After Lazarus’s resurrection, He had no experience to report.
+So, when we ask what hell is like, we ask what the death and the grave are like — basically, what it’s like to be dead.
+After Jesus’ resurrection, He had no experiences to report.
+After Lazarus’s resurrection, he had no experiences to report.
 In the Bible, people whom God raised from the dead had nothing to report.
-God resurrected them from nothingness: “The dead know nothing” (Ecclesiastes 9:5).
+God resurrected them from nothingness: “The dead know not any thing” (Ecclesiastes 9:5).

-Just as God brought Adam into existence from nonexistence (Genesis 2:7), we return to nonexistence when we die (Ecclesiastes 12:7).
-That’s why the word usually translated as “hell” in English Bible translations means “grave.”
-That’s why the Bible refers to the destruction of the lost as “the second death” (Revelation 2:11, 20:6, 20:14, 21:8).
+Just as God brought Adam into existence from nonexistence (see Genesis 2:7), we return to nonexistence when we die (see Ecclesiastes 12:7).
+That’s why the words usually translated as “hell” in English Bible translations refer to a place of decay and destruction (Sheol, Gehenna).
+That’s why the Bible refers to the final judgment of the unrepentant as “the second death” (see Revelation 2:11, 20:6, 20:14, 21:8).

-When we seek to understand what hell is like, we can take clues from Dante’s Inferno (still good for literary value), Far Side cartoons (still good for a laugh), or the Bible.
-(If you’re thinking that the story of the rich man and Lazarus is the model, please read this).
+When we seek to understand what hell is like, we can take clues from Dante’s Inferno (still good for literary value), Far Side cartoons (still good for a laugh), or God’s word.
+(I urge you to read my article about the story of the rich man and Lazarus if you believe that’s the biblical model for hell).

 “It Is Finished”